OcelliSolutions/OpenMetrc/readme.md

 * Rate Limiting
 * State/Endpoint Validation

+*With the rollout of the V2 of the API, this project is now split into two versions*

 The [METRC State &amp; Endpoint Coverage](src/OpenMetrc/Data/MetrcEndpointsSummary.md) report will show the coverage of this application. _Currently, only GET endpoints are tested although POST, PUT, and DELETE are implemented as well._

 ## Installation